jt-halbert/spark-workshop/spark-workshop-20150224.md

 > [C]ombinator is a higher-order function that uses only function application and earlier defined combinators to define a result from its arguments [Combinatory Logic @wikipedia_combinatory_2014]

-# Higher-order function
-Function that takes function as argument or returns function
+A *Higher-Order Function* is a function that takes functions as arguments or returns function.

 # map

-* applies a given function to every element of a collection
+* Applies a given function to every element of a collection
-* returns collection of output of that function
+* Returns collection of outputs of that function
 * input argument - same type as collection type
 * return type - can be any type